codemo04/flappy_bird/README.md

 # Flappy Bird

 ## About this Project
 This project is an new take on an old game.
 Flappy bird was a very popular mobile game which had millions of downloads!
 This project provides the starter code to creating that very game in Python!
 Methodology is very similar to scratch.
-Complete the helper functions located in ```bash learner.py``` to add functionality to the game.
+Complete the helper functions located in ```learner.py``` to add functionality to the game.
 In the end, you will have a fully functioning game of flappy bird.

 ## Packages
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following.